 Pingdom – Pingdom is a site speed checker because site speed is important to the user experience and therefore critical for SEO.

-Google Analytics – This tool provides the valuable website data you need to adjust and apply your SEO strategy such as page views and top pages.
+Google Analytics – This tool provides the valuable website data you need to adjust and apply your SEO strategy such as page views and top pages to get better results.

 Design and Branding Tools

 Creating a beautiful blog and social media graphics is really important.
-The right design and titles will invoke curiosity and draw people in.
+The right design and titles will invoke curiosity and draw people in to get traffic to your blog from your social media posts.

 Also, paid stock photography is another great investment because after a while the same old free images get boring.
+This is a great way to get custom images for your blog.
 Plus, Pinterest is a visual search engine and pays attention to images.
 If the same image is used in multiple niches, it’s hard for Pinterest to categorize it.

-These are the design and branding tools I recommend:
+These are the design and branding tools I recommend in your blogging journey:

 Canva– Canva is a drag and drop design tool that has a free and paid option.